Complete these common phrases for me:

 Grace is ready for you.
 It’s given to those who need it.
 It’s rooted in God’s character.
 It’s accepted by faith.
 It…

 C – CAME THROUGH CHRIST

-John 1:17 says, “For the law was given through Moses; God’s unfailing love and faithfulness came through Jesus Christ.”
+John 1:17 says, “For the law was given through Moses; grace and truth came through Jesus Christ.”
 Moses gave the law.
 The law came in the form of cold stone tablets.
 Nobody was ever saved by the law.
 On the contrary, the law just condemned us.
 It showed us how far we had fallen from God’s standards of holiness.
 Moses gave us a system of bookkeeping – figuring out how many things we had done wrong.
 As somebody has said, nobody was ever saved by good bookkeeping.

 Jesus was different.
 He brought grace.
 Instead of bringing grace through cold stone tablets, he brought it in the form of a person.
 Jesus came not to give the law, but to fulfill the law.
 He came to bring us grace.
 He came to bring us life.
 Ephesians says it’s not of yourselves; it’s a gift from God.

 Jesus said himself: